 G&T undertakes appropriate due diligence with new suppliers, and regularly reviews its existing suppliers

 - Developing a system for supply chain verification.
-Since circa February 2016, G&T has evaluated appropriate potential suppliers before they enter the supply chain
+Since circa February 2016, G&T has evaluated appropriate potential suppliers before they enter the supply chain.

-- Reviewing its existing supply chains periodically
+- Been reviewing its existing supply chains periodically.

 Staff training was introduced from Autumn 2016.
-This training covers:

 - Examples of modern day slavery